-- (a) has been debarred or received a limited denial of participation in the past ten (10) years by any federal or state agency from participating in any development program; - (b) within the past ten years has been in a bankruptcy, an adverse fair housing settlement, an adverse civil rights settlement, or an adverse federal or state government proceeding and settlement; - (c) has been in a mortgage default or arrearage of three months or more within the last five years on an FHA-insured project, an RD funded rental project, a tax-exempt bond funded mortgage, an Agency loan, a tax credit project or any other publicly subsidized project (resolution of all outstanding Agency concerns regarding the default or arrearage may be considered in assessing disqualification); - (d) has been involved within the past ten years in a project which previously received an allocation of tax credits but failed to meet standards or requirements of the tax credit allocation or failed to fulfill one of the representations contained in an application for tax credits (this includes returning an allocation of tax credits to the Agency after the carryover agreement has been signed); - (e) has been found to be directly or indirectly responsible for any other project within the past five years in which there is or was uncorrected noncompliance more than three months from the date of notification by the Agency or any other state allocating agency; - (f) interferes with a tax credit application for which it is not an owner or Principal at public hearing or other official meeting; - (g) has outstanding flags in HUD's national 2530 National Participation system; - (h) has been involved in any project awarded tax credits in 2003 or earlier for which either the permanent financing or equity investment has not closed; - (i) has been involved in any project awarded tax credits in 2003 or earlier for which the final cost certification requirements have not been met by December 22, 2006;
+- (a) has been debarred or received a limited denial of participation in the past ten (10) years by any federal or state agency from participating in any development program; - (b) within the past ten years has been in a bankruptcy, an adverse fair housing settlement, an adverse civil rights settlement, or an adverse federal or state government proceeding and settlement; - (c) has been in a mortgage default or arrearage of three months or more within the last five years on any publicly subsidized project; - (d) has been involved within the past ten years in a project which previously received an allocation of tax credits but failed to meet standards or requirements of the tax credit allocation or failed to fulfill one of the representations contained in an application for tax credits;

-- (j) has been involved in any project awarded tax credits after 2000 where there has been a change in general partners or managing members during the last five years that the Agency did not approve in writing beforehand; - (k) would be removed from the ownership of a property that is the subject of an application for under the preservation or rehabilitation set-asides in the current cycle; or - (1) is not in good standing with the Agency.
+- (e) has been found to be directly or indirectly responsible for any other project within the past five years in which there is or was uncorrected noncompliance more than three months from the date of notification by the Agency or any other state allocating agency; - (f) interferes with a tax credit application for which it is not an owner or Principal at a public hearing or other official meeting; - (g) has outstanding flags in HUD's national 2530 National Participation system; - (h) has been involved in any project awarded tax credits in 2004 or earlier for which either the permanent financing or equity investment has not closed; - (i) has been involved in any project awarded tax credits in 2004 or earlier for which the final cost certification requirements have not been met by December 21, 2007; - (j) has been involved in any project awarded tax credits after 2000 where there has been a change in general partners or managing members during the last five years that the Agency did not approve in writing beforehand; - (k) would be removed from the ownership of a property that is the subject of an application for under the preservation or rehabilitation set-asides in the current cycle; or - (l) is not in good standing with the Agency.

-A disqualification under this subsection (D)(3) will result in the individual or entity involved not being allowed to participate in the 2007 cycle and removing from consideration any application where they are identified.
+A disqualification under this subsection (D)(3) will result in the individual or entity involved not being allowed to participate in the 2008 cycle and removing from consideration any application where they are identified.